-&lt;sup>91 Register of Parks and Gardens of Special Historic Interest in England compiled by English Heritage.
+&lt;sup>55 Register of Parks and Gardens of Special Historic Interest in England compiled by English Heritage.

-&lt;sup>92 See Glossary for the definition.
+&lt;sup>56 See Glossary for the definition.

-Figure 2.3: Parks and Open Spaces in the Borough
+Figure 4.4: Parks and Open Spaces in the borough

-2.119 The Parks Strategy , Biodiversity Action Plan and Open Spaces Audit provide both a qualitative and quantitative audit of play and open spaces in the Borough.
-The Borough is well served by the network of green open spaces, and benefits from close proximity of three Metropolitan Parks - Hyde Park, Wormwood Scrubs and Battersea Park.
-Although these Metropolitan Parks are not located within Kensington and Chelsea, their position and catchment areas (3.2 km) mean that all the
+4.131 The Parks Strategy 2016-2025, Biodiversity Action Plan 2022-2027 and Open Spaces Audit October 2022 provide both a qualitative and quantitative audit of play and open spaces in the borough.
+The borough is well served by the network of green open spaces, and benefits from close proximity of three Metropolitan Parks - Hyde Park, Wormwood Scrubs and Battersea Park.
+Although these Metropolitan Parks are not located within Kensington and Chelsea, their position and catchment areas (3.2 km) mean that all the borough's residents are effectively served by public open space at this level in the hierarchy.
+On a more local level, much of the borough, particularly in the south, lies beyond a five minute (400m) walk to the nearest public open space.
+However, these areas have the most extensive provision of private communal garden squares, which play a valuable role in compensating for the public open space deficiency.
+The Thames also serves an open space function as noted in the Waterways policy.
+The Council will therefore look for opportunities from development to provide new or enhance existing open spaces.

-&lt;sup>93 The RBKC Parks Strategy 2015-2025, is currently under review and will be updated in the nearest future.
+&lt;sup>57 The RBKC Parks Strategy 2016-2025, is currently under review and will be updated in the nearest future.